kyma-project/test-infra/cmd/image-url-helper/README.md

 ### Exclude Images from the Check Command

-To exclude image lines from checking, create a YAML file that contains a list of files and values of images that you want to exclude from the check.
+To exclude image lines from being checked, create a YAML file that contains a list of files and values of images that you want to exclude from the check.
 Then, provide a path to this file in the `check` command argument.
 See the example of such a YAML file:

 ```yaml
 excludes: